forwardemail/forwardemail.net/app/views/faq/index.md

     Important:
   </strong>
   <span>
-    If you are using Google Apps, you'll need to append <code>include:_spf.google.com</code> to the value above, for example:
+    If you are using G Suite, you'll need to append <code>include:_spf.google.com</code> to the value above, for example:
     <br /><br />
     <code>v=spf1 a mx include:spf.forwardemail.net include:_spf.google.com -all</code>
   </span>